qouteall/qouteall-blog/blog/2025/Cognitive-biases.md

 - The idol maintains a perfect image. / Image collapse, true nature exposes.
 - "We will win quickly." / "We will lose quickly."
 - "I can do it perfectly." / "I cannot do it perfectly so I will fail."
-- "X is the best thing and everyone should use it." / "X has this drawback so it's completely useless."
+- "X is the best thing and everyone should use it." / "X has this drawback so it's not only useless but also harmful."
+- Doesn't admit tradeoffs exist.

 People's evaluations are anchored on the expectation, and **not meeting an expectation could make people's belief turn to another extreme**.